 Snare is the much anticipated English language debut by Icelandic writer Lilja Sigurdardottir.
 Sonia is a single mother blackmailed into smuggling drugs through Keflavik airport by associates threatening to harm her son if she doesn’t comply with their instructions.
 A customs officer, Bragi, beings to notice the smart young woman travelling regularly through the airport.
 Snare is a taut thriller with strong characterisation and some frank sex scenes.
 It’s good to read a book with a realistic lesbian character.
 The translation is by Quentin Bates.

 I’ve had Quicksand by Malin Persson Giolito on my shelf for a while and I’m sorry I took so long to get around to reading it as it’s a compelling book.
-Maja Norberg is on trial for her part in a classroom killing which saw her boyfriend, best friend, teacher and other friends killed is a shooting massacre.
+Maja Norberg is on trial for her part in a classroom killing which saw her boyfriend, best friend, teacher and classmates killed in a shooting massacre.
 We see the events leading up to both the killing and the trial through her eyes only, including her take on how her legal team handle her defence.
 Giolito effectively pulls the reader into the story with a single narrator and there are no easy answers as to motives behind the killings.
 An excellent translation by Rachel Willson-Broyles serves to highlight the occasional childishness of Maja’s justifications for her actions.

 Have you read any good Scandinavian crime fiction over the festive period?
 I’d love to hear some of your recommendations.